4816 SE 92nd

 Portland YouthBuilders (PYB) is based upon a highly successful model that began in New York City in 1979 and now includes a national network of more than 300 YouthBuild programs.
 At PYB, disconnected/opportunity youth who have not been able to complete high school in a traditional school setting are engaged in a comprehensive program that includes college preparation, leadership development and vocational training.
 The academic program is designed to prepare students for postsecondary education and training while participating in one of two vocational programs: construction or technology.
 Students in PYB’s construction program build affordable housing for families in their communities.
 Students in the technology program provide technology services for local nonprofit organizations in the areas of coding, computer refurbishing, applications and tech support.
 PYB’s curriculum integrates college preparation instruction with experiential learning and skill development that occurs at the construction and technology job sites.
 Student Advocates and Career Coaches provide wrap-around personal development support.
-Advocates teach life skills and provide individualized support to students in stabilizing their lives and developing viable long-term educational and career goals.
+Advocates provide individualized support to students in stabilitizing stabilizing their lives and Career Coaches help students develop viable long-term educational and career goals.

 The goal of Portland YouthBuilders is to help students: prepare for postsecondary education and training, complete high school (either with a GED or a diploma), improve math and literacy skills, acquire basic construction or technology skills adequate for obtaining entry level career-path employment or admission to an apprenticeship program, acquire job readiness skills to enable the acquisition and retention of employment, acquire leadership skills, develop a commitment to community service, and achieve post-program placement in employment or postsecondary education or training.

 - PYB has been fully accredited through AdvancEd since1999.